ashon96/NavigationAndTabs/README.md

 2. TabView contains two main tabs that can be switched between
 3. Flow 1 is the umbrella which demonstrates the basics of the NavigationStack/Navigation link in iOS 16 and the views that are part of the flow
 4. Flow 2 is the umbrella which aims to solve two problems where:
-    -in navigation where clicking on an already selected tab (from TabView) should take you back to the root view of that tab.
+* in navigation where clicking on an already selected tab (from TabView) should take you back to the root view of that tab.
-    -when clicking on an already selected tab in the root view, you should be scroll to the top of the root view.
+* when clicking on an already selected tab in the root view, you should be scroll to the top of the root view.